jrihon/thesis/chapters/00_chapter/00_section_02.typ

 // CP formalism
 ===== Cremer-Pople (CP)
-Two computational chemists built further on the concepts of quantifying the magnitude of the out-of-plane deviation of atoms in a cyclic molecule, as a basis for what constitutes puckering behaviour #mcite(("Cremer1975general"), biblio).
+Two computational chemists built further on the concepts of quantifying the magnitude of the out-of-plane deviation of atoms in a cyclic molecule as a basis for what constitutes puckering behaviour #mcite(("Cremer1975general"), biblio).
 Defining the local elevation $z_j$ requires defining a plane going through the molecule itself.
 This plane is set as going through the geometrical center of the molecule, meaning that the plane should satisfy the sum of all the displacements be equal to zero ($sum z_j = 0$).
 @fig-fivering A. depicts the mean plane for the various puckering modes in gray.
 From this follows another condition to satisfy that every mean plane constitutes a unique puckering mode (@eq-cp-cossinplane).